 Pho is a Vietnamese noodle soup consisting of beef or chicken broth, linguine-shaped rice noodles, a few herbs and meat.
 It is a popular street food in Vietnam and the specialty of a number of restaurant chains around the world.
 Pho is primarily served with either beef or chicken.

 You don’t have to know how to eat it, you just have to know that it’s good.

-Because it’s good it’s also becoming popular.
-Like all good restaurants, that means on some nights you might have a bit of a wait to get a table.
+Because it’s an economically priced, healthy comfort food, it’s also becoming popular.
+Like all good restaurants, that means on some nights you might have a bit of a wait to get a table, as the restaurant is still working out its staffing kinks.
 It’s worth the wait.
 That’s when it’s also good to know that take-out is always an option.